Sharing and embedding

 You can also use a texture for this property, which can make the object transparent only in some parts of it.

 To do this, you must use a black-and-white opacity map, in which black is responsible for transparency.

 0 — completely invisible 100 — fully visible

-The less light in the scene, the more noticeable the emission of light will be.
+Adding emission to a material makes it appear as a source of visible light.
+You can change the color of the emission and its intensity.
+The less light in the scene, the more visible the emission of light will be.

 This property only works in texture import mode.
 Therefore, you will need a normal map.
 Such maps are available in some library materials, or you can create them yourself or find them on the web.